dwalintukan/meal-prep-agent/README.md

 ## Design Decisions

-- **Multi-model routing** — `claude-haiku-4-5` for intent classification (fast, cheap); `claude-sonnet-4-6` for meal planning and recipe parsing (capable).
-Cost is optimized at the routing layer, not as an afterthought.
 - **Prompt caching** — All system prompts use `cache_control: ephemeral`, reducing latency and token cost on repeated calls.
 - **Forced tool schema** — The classifier uses a constrained tool definition to guarantee structured JSON output; no free-text parsing or regex needed.
 - **Conversation history** — SQLite-backed message store scoped per user, injected as context into the chat workflow.